xmos/lib_camera/doc/rst/02_getting_started.rst

 This command should display the version of the installed ``XTC tools``.
 If the tools are not installed or activated, refer to the installation instructions in the documentation.

-Once done, run then run the following commands from the root of the library:
+Once done, run the following commands from the root of the library:

 .. code-block:: console